How to Manage Subject Matter Experts

 Finalize your topic

-The first step to finding the right experts is knowing what expertise you’re looking for.
+The first step to finding the right subject matter expert is knowing what expertise you’re looking for.
 Establish the topic of your learning resource and chalk out exactly what you’d like to cover under it.
 For example – under the broader domains of ‘HR practices’ or ‘technology’, you may need someone who specializes in DEI initiatives or cybersecurity.
 Identifying this will help you seek out the right SMEs for the project.

 Identifying the Right Experts